Efficiency in Lung Transplant Allocation Strategies: Concluding Remarks

-Simulation studies show it may be possible to improve the Lung Allocation Score (LAS) currently used by UNOS and increase the average total life by as much as 7\%.
+Simulation studies show it may be possible to improve the Lung Allocation Score (LAS) currently used by UNOS and increase the average total life by as much as 7.7\%.
 Results provided here are provisional and a deeper understanding of the lung allocation procedure and the optimal allocation strategy requires further effort.
 As discussed previously, there may be a gap between the objective using the proposed strategy and the practical upper bound of the objective.
 The gap may be a result of the lack of patients in optimal states and waiting times when organs are available, which may stem from the fact the constraints in the optimization problem do not cover all practical confinements on the allocations.

-Issues related to donor-recipient matching, cross-region transplantation, or other practical aspects in lung transplantation may also require further constraints to be imposed in formulating the optimal transplantation rate and developing allocation strategies.
+In future studies we will extend the donor-recipient matching results developed here and conduct comprehensive substantive studies using not only patients but also donor records from UNOS.
+Issues related to cross-region transplantation, or other practical aspects in lung transplantation may also require further constraints to be imposed in formulating the optimal transplantation rate and developing allocation strategies.